-configurational languages Languages with fairly fixed WORD-ORDER and HIER-ARCHICAL CONSTITUENT structure, e.g. English and Hebrew.
-Such languages are contrasted with NON-CONFIGURATIONAL LANGUAGES.
-Both types have received a great deal of attention in GOVERNMENT-BINDING THEORY as subject to PARAMETRIC variation.
+configurational languages Languages with fairly fixed word-order and Hierarchical Constituent structure, e.g. English and Hebrew.
+Such languages are contrasted with Non-Configurational languages.
+Both types have received a great deal of attention in Government-binding theory as subject to parametric variation.
 However, the typology is not unequivocally accepted.

 congruence (n.)
-A term used in LINGUISTICS to refer to a correspondence between the decisions made at one LEVEL of analysis (PHONOLOGY, GRAMMAR or SEMANTICS) and those made at another.
+A term used in LINGUISTICS to refer to a correspondence between the decisions made at one LEVEL of analysis (PHONOLOGY, GRAMMAR OF SEMANTICS) and those made at another.
 The SENTENCE is the UNIT where there is maximum congruence of levels, in that criteria of identification at each level tend to coincide: certain classes of exception aside, a sentence is a grammatically, semantically and phonologically autonomous unit.
 The notion of WORD, by contrast, displays less congruence ('is less congruent'): phonological (and orthographic), MORPHOLOGICAL, SYNTACTIC and semantic criteria often conflict in word identification and CLASSIFICATION.

-'''

 congruity (n.) see PATTERN

-'''

 conjoined (adj.)
-A term used especially in GENERATIVE GRAMMAR to refer to a CONSTRUCTION where two or more SENTENCES, PHRASES or WORDS are CO-ORDINATED.
+A term used especially in GENERATIVE GRAMMAR to refer to a CONSTRUCTION where two or more SENTENCES, PHRASES OF WORDS are COORDINATED.
 Conjoining processes are distinct from EMBEDDING ones.
 The units are conjoined using such items as and and but, as in The man fed the cat and the lady fed the dog.
 The linked units are sometimes described as conjoint.